96-LB/CustomPortRifts/README.md

 3. Place `CustomPortRifts.dll` in the `BepInEx/plugins` directory inside the Rift of the NecroDancer game folder.

    > ℹ️ You can find this folder by right clicking on the game in your Steam library and clicking 'Properties'.
 Then navigate to 'Installed Files' and click 'Browse'.

+4. Check that your mod is working by playing the [mod showcase](https://steamcommunity.com/sharedfiles/filedetails/?id=3450077451) level.

+   > ⚠️ Loading times will be longer than usual, as custom portraits are only loaded when you play the level for the first time.

 ## Usage